ScooloV/bbpedia/docs/death_zone/sponsorship.md

 #### MCMURTY'S BURGER EMPORIUM
 **AVAILABLE TO ANY TEAM**

-*Halflinng chef Rungo McMurty's fine dining establishment found a new lease of life in 2396, when Count Otto von Carroburg demanded a beef sandwich with all the trimmings.
+*Halfling chef Rungo McMurty's fine dining establishment found a new lease of life in 2396, when Count Otto von Carroburg demanded a beef sandwich with all the trimmings.
 Rungo, having run out of bread, sliced a bun in half and used that instead - and started a food revolution!
 Since Rungo retired and sold the business in 2452, the company has grown to the point that there seems to be a McMurty's Burger Emporium stand at every Blood Bowl stadium on the circuit.*

 A team that is sponsored by McMurty's does not get any financial incentive, but the improved catering inspires the players to new levels of enthusiasm!
 A team sponsored by McMurty's Burger Emporium has the following special rules: